-It's through this interface you can add various types of layers to your modules, as well as animation and special FX. you will see its desktop layout on the canvas.
+Through this visual, drag & drop, no-code interface you can add various types of layers, animation and special FX to your modules, as well as managing slides and configuring options. you will see its desktop layout on the canvas.

 If you look in the center of the the top toolbar, you will see a little display showing a desktop monitor icon to reflect this.
 (On smaller screen devices the display may appear towards the left end of the toolbar).
 To the right of the icon you will also see a readout of the width and height of this layout, respectively.

 Note: You will need to have the Module General Options tab open, signified by a gear icon, in order to see the layout version display in the top toolbar.
 This is because other options tab will replace that area with readouts related to them.

 To switch into another layout and show it on the canvas, use the device switcher on the right end of the top toolbar.

 Click the device switcher and a dropdown will appear, showing toggle switches and icons representing the other three layout sizes: laptop, tablet and phone.